 Prof Helen King works on the reception of ancient medicine, especially Hippocratic texts, in medical writing from the sixteenth to the early twentieth century.
 She is particularly interested in gynaecology and in the construction of Hippocrates as ‘father of gynaecology’ and even ‘father of midwifery’.
-She is currently working with Dr Jo Brown on a funded project on the uses of 'Hippocrates' on the internet and other media, and with Dr Gabriella Zuccolin on a funded project on the construction of gender in medieval and early modern medicine.
+She has recently worked with Dr Jo Brown on a funded project on the uses of 'Hippocrates' on the internet and other media, and with Dr Gabriella Zuccolin on a funded project on the construction of gender in medieval and early modern medicine.
+Her publications include The One-Sex Body on Trial: The Classical and Early Modern Evidence (Ashgate, 2013), which uses the reception of the Hippocratic case history of Phaethousa and the story of Agnodice 'the first midwife' to reassess the construction of gender and of healing roles in western medicine.
+(You can access Prof. King’s Classics Confidential interview about Agnodice here.)
 Prof. King is currently co-convener of the Classical Reception Studies Network.

 Dr James Robson is interested in the translation of Aristophanes into English.
 He has written specifically on the translation of his humour and lyrical passages as well as more broadly on the adaptation and staging of his plays for modern audiences.
 He hopes to develop this work into a major research project in the future.
 James is also a member of the Greek and Latin Texts research cluster.